 ROI: This is the most important metric you can ultimately calculate.
-The formula for your return on investment (ROI) is your gain from investment, minus your cost of investment, divided by cost of investment.
+The formula for your return on investment (ROI) is your gain from the investment, minus your cost of investment, divided by cost of investment.
 ROI tells us how much money we’re generating from our ad spend.

 Where Can I Set Up a Campaign?

 There are many different companies built to help you easily create and manage a remarketing campaign.
 Here are a few options to get you pointed in the right direction.

 Google – We can’t talk about online ads without mentioning the biggest online advertiser out there.
 Google has a huge display ad network as well as products like Gmail.
 By logging into your Google Adwords account, you can easily create your first remarketing campaign.